Charu-takkar/IMDb-Movie-Revenue-Analysis-Project/README.md

 Based on analysis, we recommend following actions:

-- Invest in Action, Comedy and Adventure genre to maximize revenue overall.
+- Invest in Action,Adventure genre to maximize revenue overall (In last 5 years(2010-2015), Action genre contributed almost 45% of total Gross Revenue, Adventure 25% and Comedy 13% in contrast to 1990s with 37% of Gross Revenue coming from Action genre movies,26% comedy, 16% Drama and 14% Adventure for PG, PG-13,G and R rated films).
-- In PG-13 rated movies, focus on expanding in Action genre.
+- For PG-13 rated movies, focus on expanding in Action genre.
-- In R rated movies, focus on expanding in both Comedy and Action genre.
+- For R rated movies, focus on expanding in both Comedy and Action genre.
-- In PG rated movies, focus should be on Adventure genre.
+- For PG rated movies, focus should be on Adventure genre.